flame-engine/flame/README.md

  - Images, animations, sprites and sprite sheets.
  - Other utilities to make development easier.

-On top of those features we offer something that we call bridge libraries.
-Through these libraries we offer Flame components and bindings to other packages.
-Currently we have bridge libraries to the following packages:
+On top of those features, you can augment Flame with bridge packages.
+Through these libraries, you will be able to access Flame components, helpers and bindings to other packages, in order to make integrations seamless.
+Currently, we have bridge libraries to the following packages:

 - [flame_audio](https://github.com/flame-engine/flame/tree/main/packages/flame_audio) for